Auditory Processing Activities

 Loud or soft.
 Have your child judge and discriminate between loud and soft sounds.

 High and low.
-The child learns to judge and discriminate between high pitch (e.g. birds chirping) and low pitch (e.g. fog horn) sounds.
+The child learns to judge and discriminate between high-pitch (e.g. birds chirping) and low-pitch (e.g. fog horn) sounds.

 Make a list of the sounds you heard for each place.
 Take a picture of each place you did the listening at.
 Afterward, put the pictures together with a quick summary of the sounds you heard using a graphic organizer like those from Ten Minutes to Better Writing and Study Skills.

-Additional Auditory Processing CAPD Activities
+Auditory Attending: Auditory Processing CAPD Activity

 Attending for sound patterns.
 Have the child close his eyes or sit facing away from you.
 Clap hands, stomp on the floor, play the drum, bounce a ball, etc. Have the child tell how many counts there were or ask him to repeat the patterns made.
 Rhythmic patterns can be made for the child to repeat.
 For example slow, fast, fast.
 You can add variation to this activity by alternating different object sounds.

-Awareness of Phonemes or Letter Sounds
+Awareness of Phonemes or Letter Sounds: Auditory Processing APD Activity

 Initial sounds.
 Have your child think of words that begin like the name Tom.
 For example table, top, tumble, teach, two, talk, etc. You can take this activity further by having your child circle all the words or pictures in a magazine that start with the same beginning sound like Tom.
 You can choose different words that start with different beginning sounds to stretch your child’s skills.